tjcreedy/metamate/README.md

 NUMTdumper analyses a set of amplicons derived through metabarcoding of a mitochondrial coding locus to determine putative NUMT and other erroneous sequences based on relative read abundance thresholds within libraries, phylogenetic clades and/or taxonomic groupings.

-The paper for NUMTdumper is [available on bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.17.157347v1) and in review at Methods in Ecology and Evolution.
+The paper for NUMTdumper is [available on bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.17.157347v1).
 If you use NUMTdumper in your work, please cite this paper.

 The development of this tool was supported by the iBioGen project, funded by the H2020 European Research Council, Grant/Award Number: 810729.